-Fun With Math - Instructor: Mrs. Harris - Grades K-1
+Fun With Math - Instructor: Mrs. Harris - Grades 1-2

-Each week in Fun with Math we will introduce students to a new mathematical concept.
-Once this is finished, math games, and various math manipulatives will be used to further develop each students's math skills.
-Such math manipulatives that will be available are the following: teddy bear counters, money, geoboards, cuisenaire rods, etc.
+Each week in Fun with Math I will introduce students to a new mathematical concept.
+Once this is finished, math games, and various math manipulatives will be used to further develop each student's math skills.
+Such math manipulatives that will be available are the following: teddy bear counters, money, geoboards, cuisenaire rods, clocks, etc.

 Course Text: none

 Course Description: Lego Engineering Class is a "hands on science" experience.
 Students will use advanced LEGO parts to design and engineer motorized machines.
 The course covers gears, levers, wheels, axles, structures, forces and simples machines.
 Students will also building machines to challenge other students in competitions.
 Hands on learning and using higher level thinking skills to solve problems while working together as a team will be a big focus of the class.
 Students will be challenged to solve problems by building, designing and redesigning machines.

 Supplies needed for this course:

 Grading Information and Guidelines for Success: